varda/varda/doc/install.rst

 Option 1: PostgreSQL
 ^^^^^^^^^^^^^^^^^^^^

-Install PostgreSQL and add a user for Varda server.
+Install PostgreSQL and add a user for Varda.
 Create two empty databases, ``varda`` and ``vardaresults``, both owned by the new user.
 For example::

     $ sudo aptitude install postgresql